Slopes, Tangent Lines, and Normal LinesIn Exercises 31–40, verify... | Channels for Pearson+

 1

-To find the tangent line, we need the derivative of the function.
-Differentiate the equation y = 2 sin(πx - y) implicitly with respect to x.
-Remember to apply the chain rule and implicit differentiation.
+To find the tangent line, start by differentiating the equation x²y² = 9 implicitly with respect to x.
+Use the product rule and chain rule to differentiate both sides.

-Solve the resulting equation for dy/dx, which represents the slope of the tangent line at any point (x, y) on the curve.
+After differentiating, solve for dy/dx to find the slope of the tangent line at the point (-1, 3).
+Substitute x = -1 and y = 3 into the derivative to find the specific slope at that point.

-Substitute the point (1, 0) into the expression for dy/dx to find the slope of the tangent line at this specific point.
+Use the point-slope form of a line, y - y₁ = m(x - x₁), where m is the slope found in the previous step and (x₁, y₁) is the point (-1, 3), to write the equation of the tangent line.

-The normal line is perpendicular to the tangent line.
-Use the negative reciprocal of the tangent slope to find the slope of the normal line.
-Then, use the point-slope form of a line equation to write the equations of both the tangent and normal lines at the point (1, 0).
+To find the normal line, use the fact that the slope of the normal line is the negative reciprocal of the slope of the tangent line.
+Substitute this new slope and the point (-1, 3) into the point-slope form to find the equation of the normal line.

 Verified video answer for a similar problem: